-Soon after, surprise, surprise, they changed the title of the story to ‘Best places to experience multicultural Australia: The parts of Australia that don’t feel Aussie’, which frankly wasn’t much better, but not as borderline racist.
+Soon after, surprise, surprise, the editor changed the title of the story to ‘Best places to experience multicultural Australia: The parts of Australia that don’t feel Aussie’, which frankly wasn’t much better, but not as racist.

 I was raised in the western suburbs of Sydney.
 Born in Parramatta, I went to primary school in Lidcombe.
 My sister was born in Auburn.
 We split school holidays between the homes of my Russian grandparents in Blacktown and my Australian-born grandparents, retired dairy farmers, in Northmead.
 My classmates were from countries like Vietnam and Lebanon, the children and grandchildren of immigrants or refugees themselves.

 The vast majority of Australians are immigrants or descendants of immigrants, whether they arrived as colonisers, convicts, refugees, exiles, economic migrants, or expats – the white author of that story included.
-If we think like Groundwater, the only real Aussies are the Aboriginal peoples, our indigenous Australian compatriots, the original Aussies.
+If we think like Groundwater, the only real Aussies are the Aboriginal First Nations peoples, our indigenous Australians, and the original Aussies.

-But as far as I’m concerned, we are all Australians, no matter what our history and heritage – right up to the recent wave of refugees from the Middle East and Africa who have sought shelter, safety and security on our shores and in our suburbs, and made Australia their home.
+But as far as I’m concerned, while Australia will always belong to its Aboriginal Australians, we are all Australians, no matter what our history and heritage – right up to the recent waves of refugees from the Middle East and Africa who have sought shelter, safety and security on our shores and in our suburbs, and made Australia their home.

 Cabramatta and Springvale are as Australian as Darwin and Alice Springs.